vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 order to make his residence the scene of Mādhavavarman’s conquests, Shastri concludes that, whatever might have been meant by the expression, it had nothing to do with the Pān. ḍava king Tīvaradeva and his capital Srīpura. ´ 56

-Regarding the second criterium, A. M. Shastri, following Sankaranarayanan 1977, argued that the father of Tīvaradeva’s nephew’s wife Vāsat.ā, Prince (nr.pa) S¯uryavarman, who is said to belong to a family of Varmans that had attained sovereignty over Magadhā, 57 has nothing to do with the homonymous Maukhari prince, son of ¯Iśānavarman, who is known from the Haraha Inscrip tion (EI XIV, 110–120).
+Regarding the second criterium, A. M. Shastri, following Sankaranarayanan 1977, argued that the father of Tīvaradeva’s nephew’s wife Vāsat.ā, Prince (nr.pa) Sūryavarman, who is said to belong to a family of Varmans that had attained sovereignty over Magadhā, 57 has nothing to do with the homonymous Maukhari prince, son of Īśānavarman, who is known from the Haraha Inscrip tion (EI XIV, 110–120).
 Shastri’s arguments (1987, 215–217) fail to carry convictioṇThey had already all been cogently discussed by B. P. Sinha (1977, 116–119) and shown to be invalid.
 Shastri’s assertion to the effect that ‘history knows of several other dynasties like the Pallavas, all the members of which had names ending with varman; but that was never employed as a dynastic name’ 58 and that, consequently, no dynasty, including the Maukharis, was ever designated as ‘Varman’, is ipso facto refuted by the Sirpur inscription, unless we accept that only completely unknown ‘Varman’ families could be denoted varman. ām. kulam.
-Secondly, Shastri’s assessment that the Maukharis at the time of ¯Iśānavarman were not in actual control of Magadhā is beside the point.
+Secondly, Shastri’s assessment that the Maukharis at the time of Īśānavarman were not in actual control of Magadhā is beside the point.
 They were certainly claiming to be sovereigns of this province and were about to realize it; epigraphical praśastis serve to promulgate this sort of claims, not to report truthfully about the often less rosy historical reality.
-Moreover, when Vāsat.ā/Mahāśivagupta made this claim, about half a century had passed since ¯Iśānavarman.
+Moreover, when Vāsat.ā/Mahāśivagupta made this claim, about half a century had passed since Īśānavarman.

 Sinha’s conclusion that ‘ “the Varman dynasty famous for its supremacy over Magadha” on strong circumstantial evidence can be no other than the impe rial Maukhari dynasty which ruled over Magadha for many generations’ should be accepted as the most plausible interpretation of the evidence furnished by the Sirpur stone inscription (Sinha 1977, 118).
-Because the Haraha inscrip tion of S¯uryavarman has been shown to date from ad 554, 59 we may safely conclude that his contemporary, Tīvaradeva, ruled in the middle of the 6th century, a conclusion that is fully consistent with the archaeological dating of the monuments in Sirpur that were built by Vāsat.ā and her son Mahāśivagupta Bālārjuna two generations later (ad 600–650).
+Because the Haraha inscrip tion of Sūryavarman has been shown to date from ad 554, 59 we may safely conclude that his contemporary, Tīvaradeva, ruled in the middle of the 6th century, a conclusion that is fully consistent with the archaeological dating of the monuments in Sirpur that were built by Vāsat.ā and her son Mahāśivagupta Bālārjuna two generations later (ad 600–650).
 60

 56 Shastri 1975-76; Shastri 1987, 117–220.
 Cf. Sankaranarayanan 1977, 224–230: Therefore it is certain that Trivaranagara was the capital of the Vis.ṇukun. ḍins.
 We have also seen earlier how both Mādhavavarmans of the Ipur (I) and Polamuru (I) plates brought prosperity to this capital Trivaranagara.
 We have identified this Trivaranagara with the modern Tiruvuru (17◦ 10´ North and 30◦ 35´ East), the headquarters of the taluk of that name in the Krishna District, Andhra Pradesh. (op. cit.
 229)